 A Coverdell Education Savings Account is a tax-advantaged trust account for savings to cover educational expenses for beneficiaries.
 The beneficiaries of the savings account must not be over 18 years, except for some exceptional cases, such as individuals with special needs or disabilities.
 A Coverdell Education Savings Account is otherwise called a Coverdell ESA, a Coverdell account or an ESA.

-A Little More on What is a Coverdell Education Savings Account (ESA)
+How Does a Coverdell Education Savings Account Work?

 Section 530 of the Internal Revenue Code established a Coverdell ESA. funds or savings kept in this account can be used to settle tuition, purchase of books, uniforms or clothing and other related educational expenses for beneficiaries.
 As a tax-deferred trust account, a Coverdell ESA is regulated by the Internal Revenue Service.
 Aside from the age restrictions on this account, there are other restrictions.
 A Coverdell account was formerly called an education Individual retirement account (IRA), is a tax-deferred account, the account holdings can appreciate depending on the number of years they are kept in the account.
 The IRS permits opening multiple accounts for a single beneficiary, however, the maximum amount allowable for an account is $2,000.